LendBook/lendbook-docs/docs/how-it-works/rules.md

 1. **Limit orders can only be posted within a restricted range of limit prices.**

     As mentioned in the [Pools of orders section](../pools-of-orders), limit orders can be posted within a restricted set of pools.
-Eeach pool has an assigned limit price.
+Each pool has an assigned limit price.

     !!! note "Example"
         In the ETH/USDC market, Alice can deposit USDC as a buy order in the Pool~2000~ at limit price of 2000.